-RICK: Christmas cassette player…13 years old recording myself doing Cheech and Chong bits and fake commercials…Now, I began using my voice for money at 15 working at a local radio station in St. Petersburg Florida.
+RICK: Christmas cassette player…13 years old recording myself doing Cheech and Chong bits and fake commercials…Now, I began using my voice for money at 15, working at a local radio station in St. Petersburg, Florida.
 My time in radio taught me how to speak to people and not at them.
 Many radio people it seems either thrive or completely falter in voice-over and the success factor could be the difference between announcers and personalities.
 You must be able to do both things as a VO talent, announce and emote as this is voice acting and it’s real tough for the one-trick ponies.
-After a long local radio run I was bumped from CC and with my payout in hand I started VO from home full time.
+After a long local radio run, I was bumped from CC, and with my payout in hand, I started VO from home full-time.
 I had been doing radio commercials daily as “the announcer” for years and as a “personality” recorded product and service endorsements where you use emotion and feelings.
-The transition to voice-work couldn’t have been easier for me.
+The transition to voice work couldn’t have been easier for me.

 JMC: What’s the core work that drives your business?
 Does a single genre stand out?

 Not sure if a single genre holds its own place or not with me.
 Like many, commercials come in daily to the email from assorted auto dealers here and there and a Casino or Credit Union/Banks, but also the corporate reads for meeting and sales pieces, training modules (ask me about safety near alcohol plants or hazard placards,) IVR, cable TV show opens and closes and on occasional a big network promo read for ABC/ESPN/FOX.
 Not sure what to call it but narrating pieces that live on websites that are never broadcast or really seen by a lot of people is getting bigger daily.
-As more business websites become almost live entities of that business and not just a visual information source our personal touch, (personality reads,) makes them real and friendly.
+As more business websites become almost live entities of that business and not just a visual information sources our personal touch, (personality reads,) makes them genuine and friendly.

 Well then, I better change out of my bedazzled briefs and tee-shirt and put on my party clothes.
 This business for me is all about getting paid.
-YES, lower-end jobs exist and if saying thanks for calling Joe Blows office on a two-minute file ain’t glamorous enough for you then I will take that money.
+YES, lower-end jobs exist and if saying thanks for calling Joe Blows’ office on a two-minute file ain’t glamorous enough for you then I will take that money.
 Please don’t mistake my comments as being a low-baller when it comes to rates.
 Quite the opposite as I’m picky and don’t audition for or accept jobs below my personal line, BUT with a grasp of reality there is plenty of work.
-Commercials can be effort filled hard work and character work maybe the toughest, so I say non-broadcast work is the best.
+Commercials can be effort-filled hard work and character work may be the toughest, so I say non-broadcast work is the best.
 It seems you don’t need to please a room full of people with their collective asses on the line regarding your read when you do corporate or non-broadcast projects.
 Let the person responsible for “getting it done” approve you with their boss and then cash the check.
 Less glamour sure but less hassle and less picky buggers definitely.
-Yes, it is very cool to hear your voice on network TV or having your family or friends tell you they heard you on something.
+Yes, it is very cool to hear your voice on network TV or have your family or friends tell you they heard you on something.
 Making an easy stack of cash is way better.
 I care about people and stuff sure…but we are talking about getting paid here.

-JMC: Tell us about a day in the life of Rick Regan.
+JMC: Tell us about a day in the life of Rick Regan

 I auditioned into my phone at a BBQ joint last week and locked down the political read before we had the check, David Kaplan style.
 My day tends to end early with a good three or four hours in the morning, then a lunch break if there is time, and back to grinding out a few more hours in the afternoon.
 Not a fan of sitting here all day staring at this screen.